JustinAndreotti/Group-Calendar-App/readme.txt

     - That data seems to just relate to grabbing the start and end dates for each month as well as the month name itself

     NOTE: Holding this since GenerateDayLayout is called on the server only once when the page is initially opened

+    Next Commit: Project has been refactored to have a constantly loaded variable that holds formatting data for all years from 2020 to 2035